hexbatch/apple-core/core-docs/step-0-users-groups/group-overview.md

 a group can optionally have a single parent, and this restricts or adds to the user group here based on the strategy
 * and - the working membership list includes the common users in  the parent and the current
 * or - the working membership list includes anyone in the parent and child

+if a group has a parent, it cannot itself have any children (avoid nested recursion issues or complex logic).
+If it is a child, it cannot be a parent.